 Examples include an inheritance you were unaware of, a lottery win, or proceeds from shares you own.
-You’ll be told you need to make a payment before the money can be released.
+However, they will tell you that you need to make a payment before the money can be released.

-The payment is usually a lot smaller than the amount you’re supposedly owed, but can still be a substantial amount.
+The payment is usually a lot smaller than the amount you are supposedly owed, but can still be a substantial amount.

 They use the trust that exists within these groups to help steal money.

-The U.S. Securities and Exchange Commission provides detailed information about avoiding affinity fraud.
+The US Securities and Exchange Commission provides more information about avoiding affinity fraud.

-Members of the boiler room will convince you to make a small initial payment and once they have your money, they’ll introduce many different reasons why you need to make a larger payment.
+Boiler room scammers will try to convince you to make a small initial payment and once they have your money, they will introduce many different reasons why you need to make a larger payment.

-To make the scam more convincing, you’ll receive calls from ‘senior’ employees like the Vice President or CEO.
-This gives you the impression you’re a valued client.
-In reality, it’s other members of the boiler room.
+To make the scam more convincing, you may receive calls from ‘senior’ employees like the Vice President or CEO.
+This gives you the impression you are a valued client.
+In reality, it is other members of the boiler room.